NeuroJSON/jmesh/JMesh_specification.md

 A vertex represents a discrete spatial location in the N-dimensional space.

-For all vertex data objects, the "Properties" can store the below optional
+For all vertex data objects, the `"Properties"` can store the below optional
 subfields:
 ```
 "Normal": [...]
 "Color": [...]
 "Value": [...]
 "Size": [...]
-"Label": [...]
+"Tag": [...]
 ```

 ##### MeshVertex1